xFrannM/r1d/CTFPro_rebal/readme.md

 Some map changes!
 - **Flag positions reverted on some maps for better gameplay** // some evacs were ugly the other way
-- **Some less enjoyable maps have been excluded** // maps that do not have cool evac points
+- **Some less enjoyable maps have been excluded** // maps that do not have cool evac points -- this feature is for dedicated servers only

 ---